RedisLabs/redislabs-docs/content/kubernetes/deployment/openshift/openshift-cli.md

    EOF
 ```

-You should see an error from the admission controller webhook `redb.admission.redislabs`.
+You should see this error from the admission controller webhook `redb.admission.redislabs`.

   ```bash
   Error from server: error when creating "STDIN": admission webhook "redb.admission.redislabs" denied the request: eviction_policy: u'illegal' is not one of [u'volatile-lru', u'volatile-ttl', u'volatile-random', u'allkeys-lru', u'allkeys-random', u'noeviction', u'volatile-lfu', u'allkeys-lfu']
   ```

-## Create a Redis Enterprise database (REDB) custom resource
+## Create a Redis Enterprise database custom resource

-The operator uses the instructions in the REDB custom resources to manage databases on the Redis Enterprise cluster.
+The operator uses the instructions in the Redis Enterprise database (REDB) custom resources to manage databases on the Redis Enterprise cluster.

 1. Create a `RedisEnterpriseDatabase` custom resource.

-    The following example creates a database for testing purposes.
+   This example creates a test database.
 For production databases, see [creating a database]({{<relref "/kubernetes/re-databases/db-controller.md#create-a-database" >}}) and [database options]({{<relref "/kubernetes/reference/db-options.md">}}).

-    Example:
       ```bash
       cat << EOF > /tmp/redis-enterprise-database.yml
       apiVersion: app.redislabs.com/v1alpha1